AbderraoufKhodja/geoflutterfire3/README.md

 `geoRef.add(data)`

-Or use one of the client's conveniece methods
+Or use one of the client's convenience methods

 - `geoRef.setDoc(String id, var data, {bool merge})` - Set a document in the collection with an ID.
 - `geoRef.setPoint(String id, String field, double latitude, double longitude)`- Add a geohash to an existing doc